-- 8.1 Subtask 8.1 Initial Data Conversion - 8.1.1 Contractor must develop conversion routines using the pre-Production Environment established in Subtask 7.1 (Establish the Pre-Production Environment).
-The conversion routines must be based on the Data Conversion strategy (Task 5), and include, but not be limited to: - a.
+8.1 Subtask 8.1 - Initial Data Conversion

+- 8.1.1 Contractor must develop conversion routines using the Pre-Production Environment established in Subtask 7.1 (Establish the Pre-Production Environment).
+The conversion routines must be based on the Data Conversion strategy [Task 5 (Implementation Assessment Document)], and include, but not be limited to: - a.
 Details about the data to be converted (e.g., source system, data types, etc.), - b.
-Conversion toolsets that are utilized. - c.
-Conversion mapping and data transformation, and
+Legacy Voice Recording and Text-to-9-1-1 Calls to be converted, - c.
+Conversion toolsets that are utilized, - d.
+Conversion mapping and data transformation, and - e.
+Cleansing and preparation processes are required by the County, if any, for conversion.

-- d.
-Cleansing and preparation processes required by the County, if any, for conversion. - 8.1.2 Contractor must run and test the developed Data Conversion routines and test Data Conversion jobs based on the Data Conversion routines specifications in the IAD (Task 5).
-[The pre-Production Environment may also be used to stage data that is being prepared for conversion during the Testing (refer to Paragraph 5.1.3 Test Strategy, Updated above) and Production Cutover (refer to Paragraph 5.1.11) Tasks]. - 8.1.3 If required, Contractor must modify the Data Conversion routines for data catch ups required to achieve successful completion of Go Live and test those Data Conversion jobs. - 8.1.4 Sample Data Conversion Test
+- 8.1.2 Contractor must run and test the developed Data Conversion routines and test Data Conversion jobs based on the Data Conversion routines specifications in the IAD (Task 5).
+[The Pre-Production Environment may also be used to stage data that is being prepared for conversion during the Testing [refer to Paragraph 5.1.3 (Test Strategy, Updated) above] and Production Cutover [refer to Paragraph 5.1.10 (Transition to Production: Production Cutover Strategy, Updated) above]. - 8.1.3 If necessary, Contractor must modify the Data Conversion routines for data catch-ups required to successfully complete Go Live and test those Data Conversion jobs. - 8.1.4 Sample Data Conversion Test

-Contractor must plan, test, and perform at least one conversion of a small representative set of data, including audit trail data, to verify the conversion routines, and the quality of the converted data.
+Contractor must plan, test, and perform at least one conversion of a small representative set of data, including audit trail data, to verify the conversion routines and the quality of the converted data.
 The County and Contractor must mutually agree upon the sample data set.
-The County will verify that the sample data set was successfully converted into the ABIS Solution.
-Upon successful completion, Contractor must incorporate the conversion routines into the Final Data Conversion Plan [refer to Paragraph 8.1.7 (Updated Conversion Plan) below].
+The County will verify that the sample data set was successfully converted into the NLRS Solution.
+Upon successful completion, Contractor must incorporate the conversion routines into the Final Data Conversion Plan [refer to Paragraph 8.1.7 (Updated Data Conversion Plan) below].